Fairchild Group: Radio Stations

 In October 2019, Fairchild Radio gained public attention when it fired a Toronto talk-show host allegedly because of his questions during an interview perceived as critical of the Chinese government's stance on the 2019–2020 Hong Kong protests.

+In March 2026, it closed its AM station in Vancouver, CJVB 1470.

 Film production

 Fairchild Group operates Fairchild Films International Limited, a motion picture production company that creates Chinese language films for international audiences.

 The company has produced one film, Paper Moon Affair, in 2005.